Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Local Annotation Edits

-The contrast set revisions of \citet{Gardner-etal-2020-ContrastSets} are created by researchers familiar with the tasks, and they are presumably native English speakers, or highly proficient second-language speakers.
-It is therefore interesting that when trained on the original reviews and crowd-sourced reviews, the professionally annotated reviews are almost as easy to distinguish as the crowd-sourced revised reviews, with the overall accuracy only a couple of points lower, as shown in Table~\ref{table:test-results-contrast-sets-domain-prediction}.
-Overall, we do see that the negative reviews are again easier to distinguish, but in this case we see that this is driven by accuracy on the original reviews, which are more readily distinguished.
-This is not surprising, since the original reviews are seen in training, but the professionally annotated counterparts are not.
+The model is nearly as effective at distinguishing the professionally annotated reviews as the crowd-sourced revised reviews, with the overall accuracy only a couple of points lower, as shown in Table~\ref{table:test-results-contrast-sets-domain-prediction}, even though the model only sees crowd-sourced revisions in training and development.
+The negative reviews are again easier to distinguish overall, but in this case we see that this is driven by accuracy on the original reviews, which are more readily distinguished.
+This might be attributable to the effects of the domain shift, with the original reviews being seen in training, while the professionally annotated counterparts are not.
+As with the counterfactually-augmented edits, without such model assistance, it is often not obvious that a review has been revised, especially given the otherwise informal language of movie reviews.
+However, the class-conditional feature detection is strong enough that the token-level predictions can be visualized and some of the discriminative words and phrases participating in the diffs identified, as shown in Table~\ref{table-contrast-sets-reviews-selected-awkward-phrases}.